 Unlike aboveground battery systems, the Earth Battery® takes up minimal surface area, while also sheltered from adversarial and natural disasters.

-Carbon Capture, Utilization and Storage (CCUS); also referred to as Carbon Capture, Utilization and Sequestration, is a process that captures carbon dioxide (CO2) emissions from sources like coal-fired power plants and either reuses or stores it so it will not enter the atmosphere.
+Carbon Capture, and Sequestration (CCS); also referred to as Carbon Capture, and Storage, is a process that captures carbon dioxide (CO2) emissions from sources like coal-fired power plants and either reuses or stores it so it will not enter the atmosphere.
 Carbon dioxide storage in geologic formations includes oil and gas reserviors, unminable coal seams and deep saline reserviors - structures that have stored crude oil, natural gas, brine and carbon dioxide over millions of years.

-The world is focusing on CCUS implementation technologies
+The world is focusing on CCS implementation technologies

 Utilizing the 45Q and LCFS tax credits